thrysha/quota-devkit/references/quickstart.md

 }
 ```

-This sequence provides predictable enforcement with retry safety and clear reset times.
+This sequence provides predictable enforcement with retry safety; when a limit would be exceeded on enforced rules, the consume call returns 200 with `allowed=false` and the current remaining value.